thejokers69/fruit-grading/README.md

 The app is ready to be deployed after running `npm run build`.
 The build artifacts will be located in the `build/` directory.

-## Author

-This project was developed by Mohamed Lakssir during a summer internship.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.